American Association for the Advancement of Science: Creation

 William Barton Rogers, professor at the University of Virginia and later founder of the Massachusetts Institute of Technology, offered a resolution: "Resolved that a Committee of five be appointed to address a memorial to the Secretary of the Navy, requesting his further aid in procuring for Matthew Maury the use of the observations of European and other foreign navigators, for the extension and perfecting of his charts of winds and currents."
 The resolution was adopted and, in addition to Rogers, the following members of the association were appointed to the committee: Professor Joseph Henry of Washington; Professor Benjamin Peirce of Cambridge, Massachusetts; Professor James H. Coffin of Easton, Pennsylvania, and Professor Stephen Alexander of Princeton, New Jersey.
 This was scientific cooperation, and Maury went back to Washington with great hopes for the future.

-In 1850, the first female members were accepted, they were: astronomer Maria Mitchell, entomologist Margaretta Morris.
+In 1850, the first female members were accepted: astronomer Maria Mitchell and entomologist Margaretta Morris.
 Science educator Almira Hart Lincoln Phelps was elected in 1859.

-Growth and Civil War dormancy
+Early growth and post-Civil War dormancy

 By 1860, membership increased to over 2,000.
-The AAAS became dormant during the American Civil War; their August 1861 meeting in Nashville, Tennessee, was postponed indefinitely after the outbreak of the first major engagement of the war at Bull Run.
-The AAAS did not become a permanent casualty of the war.
+Although the AAAS became dormant during the American Civil War (their August 1861 meeting in Nashville, Tennessee, was postponed indefinitely after the outbreak of the first major engagement of the war at Bull Run), the association recovered after the end of the hostilities.

 In 1866, Frederick Barnard presided over the first meeting of the resurrected AAAS at a meeting in New York City.
 Following the revival of the AAAS, the group had considerable growth.
 The AAAS permitted all people, regardless of scientific credentials, to join.
 The AAAS did, however, institute a policy of granting the title of "Fellow of the AAAS" to well-respected scientists within the organization.
-The years of peace brought the development and expansion of other scientific-oriented groups.
-The AAAS's focus on the unification of many fields of science under a single organization was in contrast to the many new science organizations founded to promote a single discipline.
-For example, the American Chemical Society, founded in 1876, promotes chemistry.

-In 1863, the US Congress established the National Academy of Sciences, another multidisciplinary sciences organization.
-It elects members based on recommendations from colleagues and the value of published works.
+At the same time, the recovered AAAS faced competition from several newly established learned societies, such as National Academy of Sciences (founded in 1863), the American Chemical Society (1876), Archaeological Institute of America (1879), Modern Language Association (1883), American Historical Association (1884), Geological Society of America (1888), National Geographic Society (1888), American Physical Society (1899), which drew away some of AAAS members.
+Also, the reputation of the AAAS was somewhat tarnished, because its 3rd president Alexander Dallas Bache used the Society as a lobbying tool for his agency, the US Coast Survey.
+Several prominent scientists lost interest in the AAAS, and the society's influence declined.